 Advising Mission Statement:

-The primary responsibility of an academic advisor is to guide students in making wise selections of course offerings with careful attention to institutional policies and degree requirements.
-In addition, effective advising will also assist students in identifying available internal and external resources that will have a positive impact on their experience at Middlesex Community College.
-Our mission is to counsel students as they develop a meaningful educational plan, compatible with their career, educational/transfer, and life goals.
+Advisors help students develop a meaningful educational path, compatible with their goals, and support student learning and success.
 Consideration of each student as a unique individual with unique needs is recognized as the foundation of our advising program.
 We approach advising as a collaborative effort between the student and advisor.